fhiso/sources-and-citations/citation-elements.md

 The ^1^ at the start of the citation is the hypothetical footnote number.
 {/}

+{.note} Footnotes and other reference notes sometimes contain information besides *citations*.
+This may include commentary on the accessibility, accuracy, authenticity or provenance of a *source*.
+As this information is not part of a *citation*, it is beyond the scope of this standard.

 A **layered citation** is a *citation* that includes information about several *sources* between which *source derivation links* exist.
 The information in a *layered citation* about a specific *source*, whether